LimePay/docs/Processing-Payments.md

 }
 ```

-The property `environment` sets the Environment of the LimePay API and the properties defined in `eventHandler` - `onSuccessfulSubmit` and `onFailedSubmit` are event handlers that are called once a payment has been submitted or fails.
+The property `environment` sets the Environment of the LimePay API and the properties defined in `eventHandler` - `onSuccessfulSubmit` and `onFailedSubmit` are event handlers that are called once a payment has been submitted successfully or fails.

 #### 4.1 Fiat Payments
 In order for your dApp to be able to process fiat payments, you need to integrate the following HTML form.